Austin Powers: Cancelled animated series

 HBO purchased the rights to produce an animated series based on the Austin Powers films in May 1999.
-Despite announcing plans for a thirteen episode season, HBO ultimately shelved the project.
+Despite announcing plans for a thirteen-episode season, HBO ultimately shelved the project.
+The Simpsons writer Donick Cary originally left that show after writing the first draft of the first segment of the eleventh season episode "Treehouse of Horror X" to work on the Austin Powers cartoon.

 Possible fourth film

 In October 2005, in an interview with Entertainment Weekly, Mike Myers discussed the possibility of studio sources moving forward with a fourth film: "There is hope!
 We're all circling and talking to each other.
 I miss doing the characters."

 In May 2007, in an interview with IGN, "So no more Austin Powers?" was asked, and Myers replied, "No, no, there is a fully conceived idea for a fourth and I can just say that it's from Dr. Evil's point of view.
 So if you balanced how much of it was Austin with Dr. Evil, it's more about Dr. Evil than Austin".
-Also, in the audio commentary from the DVD release of Austin Powers in Goldmember, Myers revealed that in the fourth film, Fat Bastard would return and regain the weight that he lost in Goldmember.
+In the audio commentary from the DVD release of Austin Powers in Goldmember, Myers revealed that in the fourth film, Fat Bastard would return and regain the weight that he lost in Goldmember.

 In May 2007, at the Shrek the Third premiere, Mike Myers announced that a fourth Austin Powers film was planned, but that it would focus more on Dr. Evil rather than Austin.
 He also said that he would start work on it after he started work on The Love Guru, which became a box office bomb.
 In February 2008, it was announced that Jay Roach would return as director.
 In April 2008, it was reported that Gisele Bündchen had been offered a role in the film.

 However, Seth Green, who played Scott Evil, stated that there was no script at the moment and that Austin Powers 4 would be made if a script is written and approved.
 In June 2008, in an interview, when asked about another Austin Powers film, Myers stated, "I have an idea, and again it's one of those things that will emerge or it won't."
 In July 2008, Mike Myers stated that he had begun writing Austin Powers 4, and that the plot is "really about Dr. Evil and his son."

 In March 2010, Jay Roach indicated to MTV that Myers is working on ideas for a fourth film.
 In August 2011, Mike Myers revealed he would return, and had begun writing a script for a fourth installment.
 In September 2013, when asked about the future of Austin Powers, Myers answered "I'm still figuring that out."
 In September 2015, Verne Troyer expressed his desire to return as Mini-Me if he was asked to do so.